The National Aviation Hall of Fame is pleased to announce that the

 - Organizations that have achieved national recognition for their contributions to the spirit of flight.

 - Preference will be given to volunteer and not-for-profit organizations.

-Nomination Package Information: Please provide SIX COMPLETE COPIES of the following essential nominee information.
-Keeping in mind the selection criteria and attach any additional documentation and/or materials you choose to enhance your nomination.
+Nomination Package Information: Please provide the following nominee information.
+Please keep in mind the selection criteria and attach any additional documentation and/or materials you choose to enhance your nomination.

 - Your personal letter describing why your nominee deserves to receive this award.